-These services ensure information interchange among distributed ECMS components or between different ECMSs.
+These services ensure information interchange among distributed ECMS components of between different ECMSs.

-3. Presentation of CopySMART:
+3. Presentation of CopySMART

-CopySMART is an Electronic Copyright Management System (ECMS) which enables one to develop secure application for the the protection and dissemination of multimedia works and any other digital material such as text, images (JPEG, MPEG files), sound, music (MIDI files), video etc., in an off-line (e.g. CD-ROM) or on-line (e.g. Internet) environment.
+CopySMART is an Electronic Copyright Management System (ECMS) which enables to develop secure application for the the protection and dissemination of multimedia works and any other digital material such as text, images (JPEG,MPEG files), sound, music (MIDI files), video ... in an off-line (e.g. CD-ROM) or on-line (e.g. INTERNET) environment.